tjmehta/cast-buffer/README.md

 # cast-buffer
-cast strings, arrays, and objects to buffer
+cast strings, arrays, and objects to buffers

 # Installation
 ```bash